milvus-io/milvus-docs/site/en/userGuide/bulk_insert.md

   task_id = wrapper.getTaskID();
   ```

-- For a set of column-based NumPy file, parameter **files** should be a multi-member list containing the paths to the NumPy files.
+- For a set of column-based NumPy files, parameter **files** should be a multi-member list containing the paths to the NumPy files.

   <div class="multipleCode">
     <a href="#python">Python </a>